Alfresco/docs-alfresco/content-accelerator/latest/develop/content-accelerator-for-claims-management.md

 Two things to note with this:

 1. This file will win out on any other property files, even ones in the custom amp.
-For this reason, if you are using a custom amp, it is better to override the properties in the amp than this file.
+For this reason, if you are using a custom amp, it is better to override the properties in the AMP than this file.
 2. You will likely need to create the `module/com.tsgrp.opencontent/` folders.